Me Working at the Maryland Renaissance Festival

 I create a fantasy world with leather.
-Since my childhood in northern Maryland, where I lived in a pre-Civil War house surrounded by farms, animals both wild and domestic, and nature, I have been inspired by the fanciful and macabre.
+Since my childhood in northern Maryland, where I lived in a pre-Civil War house surrounded by farms and animals both wild and domestic, I have been inspired by the fanciful and macabre.
 I am struck by the dark whimsy and relevance of childhood tales.
 Lewis Carroll's "Alice in Wonderland," with its (il)logic, and nonsense, has never ceased to thrill me.
-This fanciful, wild, witty book, with its occasional theme of dismemberment and death affected me so profoundly, that as a twelve year old child, I memorized two chapters of it.
+This fanciful, wild, witty book, with its occasional themes of dismemberment and death affected me so profoundly, that as a twelve year old child, I memorized two chapters of it.
 I'm sure I intended to memorize the entire book, but I guess I got distracted.

 Other influences include:

 Pat Kazi, a friend of my mother's, whose fanciful artwork is exhibited in several hundred shops and galleries coast to coast.
 But to me, she was just part of that magical world I was creating and growing up in.
 With her clay flying pigs, mugs with faces and delightfully trapped dragons displayed in her eclectic home and old dairy barn, I found myself completely lost...sometimes literally as well as figuratively.